Gjin Bua Shpata: Conflict with Thomas Preljubović

+In 1376 or 1377, Shpata conquered Nafpaktos; by this time he controlled Arta and much of southern Epirus and Acarnania.
+The Achaean Knights Hospitallers of Juan Fernández de Heredia began their invasion of Epirus, moving onto Shpata, capturing Nafpaktos, and then Vonitsa in Acarnania (April 1378).
+However, Shpata managed to defeat and capture Heredia as a hostage, ending their campaign; he was again master of Nafpaktos by 1380.
+In May 1379, Shpata again devastated the countryside of Ioannina.

-In 1380, Thomas made an offensive with the help of Turks reaching up to the upper Kalamas River, where however, the Albanians, in particular the tribe of Mazaraki held their defensive position and defeated again Thomas.
+In 1380, Thomas made an offensive with the help of Turks reaching up to the upper Kalamas River, where however, the Albanians, in particular, the tribe of Mazaraki held their defensive position and defeated Thomas again.

 In 1384 Thomas Preljubović was killed by some of his bodyguards.
-John attacked Ioannina, but was unsuccessful in cracking the defense set up by Esau de' Buondelmonti.
-The two made peace, but soon returned to conflict.
+Gjin Bua Shpata attacked Ioannina but was unsuccessful in cracking the defense set up by Esau de' Buondelmonti.
+The two made peace but soon returned to the conflict.
 In 1386, Esau gained Ottoman military help.
 The Ottomans were, after the Battle of Kosovo (1389), unable to assist Esau, thus, the Albanians seized the opportunity and raided the environs of Ioannina in the summer by defeating Esau and forcing him to stay inside the city.
 The Malakasioi then raided into the territory, after which they concluded alliance with Shpata.
-Esau then allied himself with the caesar of Thessaly (either Alexios Angelos or Manuel), who defeated the Albanians, presumablythe Malakasioi, later that year, but not Shpata.
+Esau then allied himself with the caesar of Thessaly (either Alexios Angelos or Manuel), who defeated the Albanians, presumably the Malakasioi, later that year, but not Shpata.

+Later life and death

 In January 1396, Esau married Shpata's only daughter, Irene.
 The marriage was part of a deal which the archons of Ioannina enforced on Esau in order to make peace with the Albanians.

 Shpata died on 29 October 1399, under the continuous pressure of Tocco.
 Shpata's son would become the next despot of Arta and Angelokastron for the next decade.

 Legacy

 The Albanian academic Gjergji Shuka distinguished the origin of some South Slavic (Jovan i divski starešina, Marko Kraljević i Đemo Brđanin, Jana i Detelin voyvoda) Albanian and legends and epic songs, such as Zuku Bajraktar, Dedalia dhe Katallani, Çika e plakut Emin agë vret në duel Baloze Delinë, and in the poem regarding Shpata and the battle of Arta in 1378.
-The two enemies of John, Juan Fernández de Heredia and queen Joanna I of Naples, are remembered in Balkan collective memory.
+The two enemies of Gjon, Juan Fernández de Heredia and queen Joanna I of Naples, are remembered in Balkan collective memory.